StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Clear health stream errors

-The clear errors functionality is helpful while setting up a health synchronization in StackState, or for the case of the `Transactional Increments` consistency model when some errors can't be removed organically.
+The `clear-errors` option removes all errors from a health stream.
+This is helpful while setting up a health synchronization in StackState, or for the case of the `Transactional Increments` consistency model when some errors can't be removed organically.
 For instance a request to delete a checks state might raise an error if the check state is to known to StackState, and the only way to suppress such an error would be using the `clear-errors` command.

 ```javascript
 # Clear health stream errors